sleibrock/FunComp.py/README.md

 The latest feature added is a clone of _functools.reduce_.
-It breaks down the elements of a list into a series of binary computations and returns the result.
+It breaks down the elements of a list into a series of binary computations and returns the final result.

 ``` python
 # Finding the sum of a list of data without reduce